Gr1mmie/AtlasC2/README.md

 * Add admin utils:
     * `cp`
     * `upload`/`download`
+* Keylogger (probs make standalone to load into implant)
-* Some barebones persistence commands (idk something like creating a user via ADSI)
+* Some barebones persistence commands (idk something like creating a user via ADSI, WMI subscription creation. probs make these standalone assems to load into implant)
 * Allow for the changing of the sleep timing on implant and implement jitter
 * Allow for operator to change port TeamServer starts on via CLI
 * Encrypted comms (yikes, ik)